Blasto33/myMood/README.md

 # myMood
-This is a simple application made in Python3 to show stats about your global mood
+This is a simple application made in Python3 to show stats about your global mood.
+The app is still in WIP state but i'm working on it as soon as i can.
+Its only purpose is to let me improve my understanding of the Python language.